ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Showers and thunderstorms.
 Some of the storms could produce heavy rain.
-Mostly cloudy.
-High near 78, with temperatures falling
+Mostly cloudy, with a high near 78.
+Northeast wind
-         to around 74 in the afternoon.
-Northeast wind 7 to 10 mph, with gusts as high as 22 mph.
+         around 10 mph, with gusts as high as 22 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">